dmytro-ustynov/OS-helper/README.md

 `<destination>` -- is path

-`~` in the start means home directory of the user
+`~` in the start of the path means home directory of the user

-`/` in the start means root directory
+`/` in the start of the path means root directory, absolute path

 `./` in the start means current directory